MikeData/databaker_docs/docs/_sources/pipelines.rst.txt

 Responsive Transformations
 ======

 Python supports most message queue systems.
-Its relatively straight forward to turn a databaker script you run yourself into something that sits on a server as an on-demand service.
+Its relatively straight forward (in development terms) to turn a databaker script you run yourself into something that sits on a server as an on-demand service.

 Dimensioned Dataset Viewer